Founder and Admissions Officer:

 Notes and Additional Information:

 The majority of untimed high range tests listed on GGR will be active, meaning that the test creator is still accepting submissions and likely updating norms regularly.
 If your score is from an acceptable, retired or inactive untimed test, then you should send me a screenshot showing that the norm (prior to the test being retired).
 Alternatively, you could send me written test author verification indicating the norm when the test was retired.
-I get a number of requests to list tests from the retired GENE and GIFT numerical and verbal tests created by Iakovos Koukas.
-These were great tests and I will list them without you having to send me a link to the norm or his written verification on the final norms.
 Feel free to contact me if you have questions regarding other retired or discontinued normed tests.
 If they were good tests, and I am familiar with them, you will not need to send norming information or links for these either.

 Requests to list scores for Profoundly Gifted individuals between 191 IQ SD 15 to 210 IQ SD 15, are carefully considered for Admission.
 Only a small number of tests from qualified and experienced test creators are considered for listing between 191 and 210 IQ at this time.
 To list a score in this range, your admission's request should include the regular documentation required, which includes the test score you wish to list, along with additional proof of at least 1 other acceptable untimed high range IQ test score in which you received a minimum score of 175 IQ (sd15).